Residential real property is assessed at 7.96% of its actual

 use.
 If no effort is made to repair the partially-destroyed structure within

 a year, the property is reclassified as vacant land.
-The assessor, after
+If a residential

 physically inspecting the property and reviewing the facts,